Spreadsheets and tabular data containing geographic coordinates can be uploaded to Mango in Comma Separated Value (CSV) format.

 - There should be no text or spaces before or after the actual data.
 In the example below, the rows highlighted in red need to be deleted.

-- There should be no carriage returns in your column names.
+- There should be no carriage returns or line breaks in your column names or fields.
 This is indicated by names that break over two lines as shown below.
 Remove any carriage returns in your column names.
+In Excel, this can be automated with the Find/Replace function.
+In the find what field, click to place the cursor in the field, and press CTRL + J. A small dot will appear in the field, indicating a line break.
+In the replace with field, add a space, then click Replace all.

 - Ensure there are no blank columns in the CSV

-- Ensure there are only numbers and no letters in Lat/Lon columns
+- Ensure there are only numbers (and a period “.”) in Lat/Lon columns

 - Ensure your columns are separated by commas or semicolons (This will not be apparent in your spreadsheet application, but will be visible by opening your CSV in a text editor).